-After years of crippling drought, the 2019 rainy season has brought much-needed relief to California.
-Reservoirs are full, snowpack is high, and our rolling hills are vibrantly green once again.
-One of the most pleasant side effects of an ample rainy season is the explosion of wildflowers that is currently taking place in and around Orange County.
+It is wildflower season in Orange County!
+One of the most pleasant side effects of our winter rainy season is the explosion of wildflowers that is currently taking place in and around Orange County.
+While 2020 is not due for a super bloom, there are still plenty of wildflowers to enjoy if you know where to find them.
 Now is the time to hit the trails and appreciate Orange County area parks and wilderness areas at their absolute finest.

 One of the best place places to see a diverse array of wildflowers is Irvine's Bommer Canyon.
 Here hikers will discover lupine, goldfields, fiddlenecks, chia, thistle, storksbill, blue dicks, prickly pear, poppies, and more.